Malaria

 - Young children (<5 years old) are more likely to develop severe disease.

-- Severe malaria is associated with a high rate of concurrent bacteraemia.1
+- Severe malaria is associated with a high rate of concurrent bacteraemia and may be covered for with IV ceftriaxone.2

-- falciparum malaria (caused by Plasmodium falciparum - knowlesi infection can cause a similar clinical picture)
+- falciparum malaria (caused by P. falciparum - P. knowlesi infection can cause a similar clinical picture).

 - non-falciparum malaria ( P. vivax, P. ovale, P. malariae).